distillpub/post--multimodal/src/paper.md

 <Svelte component={HalleBerry} container={<div />} />

 People-detecting neurons only scratch the surface of the highly abstract neurons we've found.
 Some neurons seem like topics out of a kindergarten curriculum: weather, seasons, letters, counting, or primary colors.
-All of these features, even the trivial seeming ones, have rich multimodality, such as a yellow neuron firing for images of the words “yellow”, “banana” and “lemon.”
+All of these features, even the trivial seeming ones, have rich multimodality, such as a yellow neuron firing for images of the words “yellow”, “banana” and “lemon,” in addition to the color.

-We find these multimodal neurons in the recent CLIP models [], although it's possible similar undiscovered multimodal neurons may exist in earlier models.
-A CLIP model consists of two sides, a ResNet vision model and a Transformer language model, trained to align pairs of images and text from the internet using a contrastive loss. <d-footnote>The authors also kindly shared an alternative version from earlier experiments, where the training objective was an autoregressive language modelling objective, instead of a contrastive objective.
+We find these multimodal neurons in the recent CLIP models <d-cite bibtex-key="radford2020clip" />, although it's possible similar undiscovered multimodal neurons may exist in earlier models.
+A CLIP model consists of two sides, a ResNet <d-cite bibtex-key="kaiming2015resnet" /> vision model and a Transformer <d-cite bibtex-key="vaswani2017attention" /> language model, trained to align pairs of images and text from the internet using a contrastive loss <d-cite bibtex-key="sohn2016improved,tian2019contrastive" />. <d-footnote>The authors also kindly shared an alternative version from earlier experiments, where the training objective was an autoregressive language modelling objective, instead of a contrastive objective.
 The features seem pretty similar.</d-footnote> There are several CLIP models of varying sizes; we find multimodal neurons in all of them, but focus on studying the mid-sized RN50-x4 model. <d-footnote>We found it challenging to make feature visualization work on the largest CLIP models.
 The reasons why remain unclear.
 See faceted feature visualization.</d-footnote> We focus our analysis on CLIP's vision side, so when we talk about a multimodal neuron responding to text we mean the model "reading" text in images. <d-footnote>The alignment with the text side of the model might be seen as an additional form of multimodality, perhaps analogous to a human neuron responding to hearing a word rather than seeing it (see Quiroga’s later work).
 But since that is an expected result of the training objective, it seems less interesting.</d-footnote>

 CLIP’s abstract visual features might be seen as the natural result of aligning vision and text.
-We expect word embeddings (and language models generally) to learn abstract "topic" features [].
-Either the language side needs to give up those features, or the vision side needs to build visual analogues. <d-footnote>Many researchers are interested in “grounding” language models by training them on tasks involving another domain, in the hope of them learning a more real world understanding of language.
+We expect word embeddings (and language models generally) to learn abstract "topic" features <d-cite bibtex-key="arora2018linear" />.
+Either the side of the model which processes captions (“the language side”) needs to give up those features, or its counterpart, “the vision side”, needs to build visual analogues. <d-footnote>Many researchers are interested in “grounding” language models by training them on tasks involving another domain, in the hope of them learning a more real world understanding of language.
 The abstract features we find in vision models can be seen as a kind of “inverse grounding”: vision taking on more abstract features by connection to language.</d-footnote> <d-footnote comma>This includes some of the classic kinds of bias we see in word embeddings, such as a “terrorism”/”Islam” neuron, or an “Immigration”/”Mexico” neuron.
-See discussion in the <a href="#region-neurons">region neurons section</a>.</d-footnote> But even if these features seem natural in retrospect, they are qualitatively different from neurons previously studied in vision models <d-cite bibtex-key="" />.
-They also have real world consequences: these models are vulnerable to a kind of “typographic attack” where adding adversarial text to images can cause them to be systematically misclassified.
+See discussion in the <a href="#region-neurons">region neurons section</a>.</d-footnote> But even if these features seem natural in retrospect, they are qualitatively different from neurons previously studied in vision models (eg. <d-cite bibtex-key="karpathy2015visualizing,zhou2014object,netdissect2017,olah2020zoom" />).
+They also have real world implications: these models are vulnerable to a kind of “typographic attack” where adding adversarial text to images can cause them to be systematically misclassified.

 import AttackDemo from './diagrams/AttackDemo.svelte'